 Using Baking Soda

-Apply some of the paste onto the stained fabric using a soft-bristled brush; for the best results, brush it onto both sides.
+Using a soft bristle brush (e.g. old toothbrush), apply some of the paste onto the stained fabric.
+For the best results, brush it onto both sides.

 Using White Vinegar

-Soak the garments in the mixture for at least one hour (possibly longer if it’s a stubborn spot) before washing them as normal with ACTIVE detergent.
+Soak the garments in the mixture for at least one hour (possibly longer if it’s a stubborn spot) before washing them as normal.

 Using Rubbing Alcohol